-- 1. Connect the external monitor to the VGA connector or the mini DisplayPort connector of your computer. - 2.
+- 1. Connect the external monitor to the HDMI connector of your computer. - 2.
 Connect the external monitor to an electrical outlet. - 3.
 Turn on the external monitor. - 4.
 Change the display output location by pressing F7.
-This enables you to switch between viewing output on the external monitor, the computer monitor, or both monitors.
+This enables you to switch between viewing output on the external monitor, the computer monitor, and both monitors.